Context-dependent communication under environmental constraints: Abstract

 \section{Abstract}

 There is significant evidence that real-world communication cannot be reduced to sending signals with context-independent meaning.
-In this work, based on a variant of the classical \citet{lewis_1969} signaling model, we explore the conditions for the emergence of context-dependent communication in a situated scenario.
+In this work, based on a variant of the classical \citet{lewis_1969} signalling model, we explore the conditions for the emergence of context-dependent communication in an agent-based situated model.
 In particular, we demonstrate that pressure to minimise the vocabulary size is sufficient for such emergence.
 At the same time, we study the environmental conditions and cognitive capabilities that enable contextual disambiguation of symbol meanings.
-We show that environmental constraints on the receiver's referent choice can be unilaterally exploited by the sender, without disambiguation capabilities on the receiver’s end.
+We show that a) regularities in the context are not necessary for context-dependent communication and that b) environmental constraints on the receiver's referent choice can be unilaterally exploited by the sender, without disambiguation capabilities on the receiver’s end.
 Consistent with common assumptions, the sender’s awareness of the context appears to be required for contextual communication.
-We suggest that context-dependent communication is a situated multilayered phenomenon, crucially influenced by environment properties such as distribution of contexts.
-The model developed in this work is a demonstration of how signals may be ambiguous out of context, but still allow for near-perfect communication accuracy.
+We suggest that context-dependent communication is a situated multilayered phenomenon, crucially influenced by environment properties such as distribution of objects in the context.
+The computational model developed in this work is a demonstration of how signals may be ambiguous out of context, but still allow for near-perfect communication accuracy.